+SBE 19plus V2

+RS-232 Sensor Setup Commands (continued)

-- The 19plus V2 configuration (.xmlcon or .con) file must match this selection of RS-232 sensor when viewing real-time data or processing uploaded data.
-View and edit the configuration file in Seasave or SBE Data Processing.
-These parameters are factory-set to match the ordered instrument configuration. - You can use Seaterm232 to communicate directly with the SBE 38 (when the sensor is connected directly to the computer).
-Alternatively, use the older SEATERM software, as documented in the manual for the SBE 38. - See the appropriate sensor manual for command details for the RS-232 instruments.
+You can use Seaterm232 to communicate directly with the SBE 38 (when the sensor is connected directly to the computer).
+Alternatively, use the older Seaterm software, as documented in the manual for the SBE 38.